butterr12/medlink/README.md

 The Healthcare RAG Agent is an AI-powered chatbot using RAG, LangChain, Neo4j, and OpenAI GPT, built with Real Python's LLM RAG Chatbot Dataset.

+P.S.
+The chatbot-api folder does not contain any api keys :) It was just named like that for convenience, don't worry.

 ## Why don't you check it out?

 Start by cloning this repo and adding a `.env` file with the following environment variables: